 Transfer students are also considered and ranked in the admission process.

 III.
 Application and Review Process:

 The review of applications will be after final spring grades are reported.
 Applicants will be notified by letter of their admission status by late May.
 Results will NOT be given out over the phone.
-Applicants who feel they were treated differently from other candidates in admissions decisions are to contact the department chair for information about the appeals process.
+Applicants who feel they were treated differently from other candidates in admissions decisions are to contact the director of the School of Nursing for information about the appeals process.
 All appeals begin at the department level.